 Construction site runoff has continually been a major source of pollution of the nation's waterways.
 This source of pollution is so impactful that a separate stormwater permit (TXR150000) has been issued to regulate these pollutants, including trash, chemicals, and other harmful contaminants.
 The MS4 Operator, to the extent allowable under State and local law, will continue to, implement, and enforce a program to reduce pollutants in any stormwater runoff from construction activities that result in a land disturbance of greater than or equal to one acre including projects less than one acre that are part of a larger common plan of development or sale that will result in disturbance of one or more acres.
-The program, as outlined in the MS4 Operator's Stormwater Guidance Manual, will continue to require construction site operators to implement erosion and sediment control practices as well as manage construction site stormwater runoff, as required by the Construction General Permit (CGP) TXR150000.
-The program includes the implementation of a regulatory mechanism to require erosion and sediment controls, as well as sanctions to ensure compliance, to the extent allowable under State and local law.
-Procedures will be updated as necessary for site inspections, enforcement of resolution, consideration of public input, and site plan review to consider water quality impacts.
-The MS4 Operator will review and update the existing chapter in the Stormwater Guidance Manual.
-Updates will ensure that the Construction Site Runoff Control Program, which consist of a Construction Operation Program, a Construction Plan Review Process, and a Construction Site Inspection and Enforcement Program all meet the standards of the current TXR150000.
+GCDD1, having no authority to develop and enforce ordinances, will continue to work with local jurisdictions having the authority to mandate that construction site operators install, maintain, and properly dispose of erosion and sediment controls.
+The program will require construction site operators to implement erosion and sediment control practices as well as manage construction site stormwater runoff, as required by the Construction General Permit (CGP) TXR150000.
+This approach will include the coordination with overlapping MS4s (cities) that have ordinances to require erosion and sediment controls, as well as sanctions to ensure compliance, to the extent allowable under State and local law.
+Procedures will be updated as necessary for site inspections, consideration of public input, and site plan review to consider water quality impacts.
 The MS4 Operator will document the activities conducted as part of this MCM.
 These records, along with any changes made to the BMPs or the corresponding implementation schedule, will be communicated in the annual report.